Mghty-Mrt/mart-portfolio/docs/Projects/Kong API Gateway.md

 Connections

-- This shows how I manage multiple Kong nodes in KONGA, with versioning and activation controls for each gateway—ensuring modular, testable, and scalable API infrastructure.
+- This shows how I manage multiple Kong nodes in KONGA, with versioning and activation controls for each gateway ensuring modular, testable, and scalable API infrastructure.

 <img src="../../assets/Kong API Gateway/konga/konga1.png"  width="4000"/> <br>